proycon/colibri-core/doc/src/index.rst

 A Python tutorial for Colibri Core is available in the form of an IPython Notebook, meaning that you can interactively run it and play with.
-You can go to the static, read-only, version `by clicking here<../colibricore-python-tutorial.html>`_
+You can go to the static, read-only, version `by clicking here <http://proycon.github.io/colibri-core/doc/colibricore-python-tutorial.html>`_

 Python API Reference